KennedyWaweru/baruti/README.md

-_baruti.co.ke_ is a web application for a webshop that specializes in sales and distribution of fireworks.
+_baruti.co.ke_ is a web application for a webshop that specializes in sales and distribution of fireworks and pyros.